Ma-XX-oN/destructive-move/README.md

 The `operator&` is also overloaded to return a cv qualified `Contained*` and if for some reason, the object needs to be retrived in some other way that isn't usable via the other means, then there is an `object()` method that returns a fully ref and cv qualified reference based on the qualifiers of the `destructively_movable` container object.

 ## Destruction
 When a `destructively_movable` object is destroyed, its destructor is still called, but the destuctor will only call the Contained object's destructor if the tombstone marker is set.
-So, if this object contains more than one object, this should cause a slight performance boost.
-The more sub-objects the Contained object consists of that have non-trivial destructors, the greater the performance gain.
+So, if this object contains more than one sub-object that have non-trivial destructors, this should cause a slight performance boost.
+The more sub-objects, the greater the performance gain.
 A moved object that allocates/holds onto resources will not work in this scenario (see caveats[<sup>[5]</sup>](#caveat-hold-resource-after-move))

 ## Caveats